Dexesttp/hkxpack/CONTRIBUTING.md

 The version name convention is as follows : \<n1\>.\<n2\>.\<n3\>[-\<indicator\>]

  - First number : major version
 Represents a major version.
-If this version change, the API is expected to break.
+If this number changes, the API is expected to break.
 While this value is 0, the version is considered "tentative" and the API is expected to break between minor or state versions.

  - Second number : minor version